For hedge funds, debt crisis largely business as usual

 But so far, volatility funds have not done well this year, not even in the weeks leading up to the debt ceiling deadline.
 To date, an index by brokerage Newedge that tracks 10 volatility funds is down about 2.5 percent for the year.

-And today, with a deal almost at hand, volatility funds may have been hit particularly hard with the CBOE Volatility Index, or VIX, falling 21 percent, the biggest daily drop since August 2011.
+And on Wednesday, with a deal almost at hand, volatility funds may have been hit particularly hard with the CBOE Volatility Index, or VIX, falling 21 percent, the biggest daily drop since August 2011.